 This first post in the series Excel how to series will look at the Excel tools and techniques that help you accomplish a range of day-to-day Excel tasks more efficiently and effectively.

-In this series we will be looking at the Excel tools and techniques that help you accomplish a range of day-to-day Excel tasks more efficiently and effectively.
 Many of the areas covered will be well-known to experienced Excel users but it can still be useful to reflect on the importance of basic skills and techniques that can sometimes be incorrectly taken for granted.

 As part of each article, we will be scouring the extensive Excel Community archive to provide links to additional details and ideas.